aIexnder/aIexnder/README.md

 ## ✨ Fun Facts

-- Demon Slayer is my favorite anime.
+- Shingeki no Kyojin is my favorite anime.
-- As a kid, I wanted to be an astronaut.
+- As a kid, I wanted to be an Architecture.
-- I love using Mac after switching from Linux.
+- I love tech series like Silicon Valley

 ## 📫 Contact

- For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/mirayaabrodi/).
+ For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/aIexnder/).